marczaku/104-csharp-oop/4-abstraction/slides/README.md

 Why is that?
 Well, because you need to be quite sure, that this Animal actually is a Dog!\
 Every Dog is an Animal.
 But not every Animal is a Dog.\
-In fact, if you try to cast a Cat to a Dog, bad things will happen...
+In fact, if you try to cast a `Cat` to a `Dog`, bad things will happen...

 ```cs
 Animal animal = new Cat();